Dingo-Seven/Keebort-Resources/README.md

 Currently, I am opening discussions to GitHub Issues to keep discussions open and transparent among members of the community.
 As of writing the first few iterations of the repo (mid-July 2024), The mission is, and always will be, to accumulate a breadth of knowledge and resources to share among beginners and enthusiasts (including prospective engineers/designers) alike, so that everyone can benefit from this set of resources.

-Full disclosure though, I am collaborating with some folks from the BehindTheBoard community to explore making resources similar to BlackSimon's chyna/budget sheets, but I will not be limiting any knowledge/contributions from other communities.
+**Full Disclosure:** I am collaborating with some folks from the BehindTheBoard community to explore making resources similar to BlackSimon's chyna/budget sheets, but I will not be limiting any knowledge/contributions from other communities.
 Credit where credit is due.

 Here are a couple of things I'd love to address in some capacity in the future:

-- Gaining some level of organization similar to this [repository](https://github.com/Callsign-Dingo-7/UK-Happy-Hardcore-Resources) that I made for folks who were interested UK Happy Hardcore music production.
+- Gaining some level of organization similar to this [repository](https://github.com/Callsign-Dingo-7/UK-Happy-Hardcore-Resources) that I made for folks who were interested in UK Happy Hardcore music production.
   - I have some ideas in terms of separating keyboard tools, assembly, mods, and design or something along those lines, but I think I need to discuss this with folks who have been in the scene longer than I have to help guide me in the right direction.
 - I'm looking around for useful resources for things like designing, programming, and soldering keeborts to beefen this repo up.